ermaitland/ga-project-4-frontend/README.md

         return Response({'token': token, 'message': f"Welcome back {user_to_login.username}!"})
 ```

 These allowed me to make a non-admin user as well, and so be able to test the routes in postman.
-Once I had made the majority of the apps I moved onto the biggest app I had, which was the products app, I chose to make an app for the legal category so that I could map into a dropdown menu on the frontend when a user was creating a new product.
-One of the keys I had on the products was:
+I chose to make an app for the legal category so that I could map into a dropdown menu on the frontend when a user was creating a new product.
+Once I had made the majority of the apps I moved onto the biggest app I had, which was the products app.
+One of the keys I had on the products was linked to the User model:

 ```py
 owner = models.ForeignKey('jwt_auth.User', related_name="products", on_delete=models.CASCADE)
 ```

-This meant the product would need to input a user id to create a product, this is there as I have specialised the views so that only the owner of a product or admin can edit that product so I didn’t want people to have to enter it themselves.
-I added a simple line in the views which meant no one would have to:
+This meant a user id would be required to create a product.
+This is designed so that only the owner of a product or admin can edit the product.
+The id is not entered by the user, but generated from the information on the token:

 ```py
 request.data['owner'] = request.user.id
 ```

-This says the owner of that product is the id or the user making the request.

-I knew I wanted search functionality but we hadn’t been taught it in class, however I looked into it and we have done search functionality in other languages so I decided to attempt it here.
+I knew I wanted search functionality but we hadn’t been taught it in class, however I looked into it and we have done search functionality in other languages so I decided to attempt it.
 I wanted to be able to search the products by name, appearance or primary use.
-The appearance would come from the form key but this would never be displayed frontend so it would give the illusion it was coming from the photos.
+The appearance would come from the ‘form’ key but this would never be displayed on the frontend so it would give the illusion it was coming from the photos.
 I did the search like this:

 ```py
 class ProductSearch(APIView):